SwRaw/rocr_debug_agent/docs/install/installation.rst

 - Python 3.6 or later to run the tests.

-- `ROCdbgapi library <rocdbgapi:index>`.
+- :doc:`ROCdbgapi library <rocdbgapi:index>`.
 This can be installed using the ROCdbgapi package as part of the ROCm release.
 See the instructions to install `ROCdbgapi library <https://rocm.docs.amd.com/projects/ROCdbgapi/en/latest/>`_.

 Build and install
 -------------------